Nightwing Cosplayer, ShiroiOji, USA

 Cosplay YOUR way.
 Don’t let anyone else tell you that you aren’t doing it right if you are doing it the way that you want to do it.
 It is called COSPLAY, and there are no rules other than

 And if anyone has a problem with you that you cannot handle yourself?
 Lean on your friends.

-We all need a support system, and cosplay can be a great way to get that.
+We all need a support system, and cosplay could be a great way to get that.

 Also, If you see me at a con, say hello!
-I love talking to people, despite my RBF telling people that I don’t!
+I love talking to people, despite my RBF telling people who I don’t!